BradleyMcGill/PrivateNotes/TeamPegasus/Me.md

 23/09/24

 Good
-- 30/09/24 Got to work with Java when creating the deploy script extension
+- 30-09-24 Got to work with Java when creating the deploy script extension
+- 02-10-24 Was able to provide some java knowledge from working over lunch.
+During "Prepare" work I was able to tell how to concatenate two arrays in Java :)

 Better
 -